kdonavin/flask-demo/flask_notes.md

 Flask is a web micro-framework.
 It provides you with the minimal tools and libraries to build a web application in Python.
 It is a micro-framework because it only has 2 dependencies

-* Werkseug - a WSGI (Web Server Gateway Interface) utility library for interface between web servers and web applications for the Python programming language.
+* [Werkseug](https://werkzeug.palletsprojects.com/en/stable/) - a [WSGI](https://wsgi.readthedocs.io/en/latest/) (Web Server Gateway Interface) utility library for interface between web servers and web applications for the Python programming language.
-* Jinja2 - an html template engine
+* [Jinja2](https://jinja.palletsprojects.com/en/stable/) - a template engine for Python

 ## Contents